Overview of Warranty Accounting

 A business may have a warranty policy, under which it promises customers to repair or replace certain types of damage to its products within a certain number of days following the sale date.
 If the company can reasonably estimate the amount of warranty claims likely to arise under the policy, it should accrue an expense that reflects the cost of these anticipated claims.

 The accrual should take place in the same reporting period in which the related product sales are recorded.
 By doing so, the financial statements most accurately represent all costs associated with product sales, and therefore indicate the true profitability associated with those sales.
+If the period covered by the warranty is changed by management, this will alter the warranty expense not only for those sales in the current period, but also for sales in prior periods whose warranties have now been extended into the current period.

 If the cost of warranty claims were to instead be recognized only when the company processes actual claims from customers, the costs may not be recognized until several months after the associated sales.
 The financial reporting under this approach would yield inordinately high initial profits, followed by depressed profits in later months, for as long as the warranty period lasts.